ferdjoukh/grimm/README.md

 These information are:

 1. number of instances for each class
-2. domain of values for each attribute
+2. custom domains for attributes (EInt, EString, EBoolean and EEnum are supported)
 3. bound for unbounded references

 ### Create a pre-filled Configuration file